 Grinding and clenching your teeth can make them loose in their sockets and create deep pockets between the tooth and gum for bacteria to accumulate and flourish.
 These bacteria make the gums inflamed, and ultimately, gum recession occurs.

 If receding gums are affecting your smile, it's natural to wonder ‘Can receding gums be reversed?'.

 In the simplest words, no, you cannot reverse receding gums; nor can they grow back by themselves.
 Once your gum tissue has pulled away from the tooth and receded, it is permanently damaged and there is no magic cure.

 However, there are certain medical treatments that can repair receding gums and reduce any sensitivity or pain they are causing.
 There are also ways to cosmetically improve a smile affected by receding gums.
-And, perhaps most importantly, there are some medical and natural remedies which can help stop receding gums getting any worse.
+And, perhaps most importantly, there are some medical and natural remedies that can help stop receding gums from getting any worse.

 So, let's take a look at all these options for treating gum recession.

 How to fix receding gums

 The best treatment for your receding gums will depend on how severe the problem is, the underlying cause, and the symptoms you're experiencing.

 Surgery is the most drastic way to fix receding gums, and often the recommended option because it helps protect the teeth as well as improve aesthetics.
 There are two types of receding gums surgery that may be performed: